Introduction

 # Setting the primary key

 The primary key is Int64 by default.
 If that’s what you need, then everything is already set for you.
-If you need Int32, Int16, UUID, or your own custom set one, you’ll need to update the primary_key in your BaseModel or set one in the table macro.
+If you need Int32, Int16, UUID, or your own custom String, you’ll need to update the primary_key in your BaseModel or set one in the table macro.

 Setting your primary key with the primary_key method works the same as you did in your migration.